Dulce Saguisag: Death

 Dulce Saguisag was killed in a serious car accident on November 8, 2007, on Osmeña Highway in Makati, while on their way home to Palanan from one of their usual late-night ballroom dancing sessions at Byke's Cafe along Chino Roces Avenue.
 Her husband, Rene Saguisag, was seriously injured in the accident.
 Two other people riding in the same Toyota Grandia van as the Saguisags, including Filipino dance instructor, Rhea Imelda Obong, and driver, Felipe Calvario, were also seriously injured in the accident.
 All four were rushed to Ospital ng Makati 2 in Bel-Air, where Dulce Saguisag was pronounced dead from her injuries.

 The Toyota that Ducle Saguisag was riding in, which was travelling on Pasay Road, was struck by a dump truck at the corner of the Osmeña Highway in Makati at about 2 A.M.
 The dump truck had reportedly been speeding when it ran a traffic light and struck the left side of the Saguisags' van, killing Dulce.
 Police arrested the driver of the dump truck at the scene of the accident.

 Dulce Saguisag's funeral was held on November 16, 2007.
 The service began with a two-hour Roman Catholic mass at the chapel of St. Scholastica’s College in Manila, which Saguisag had attended.
 The funeral procession then passed Saguisag's "ancestral home" on Bigasan Street in Makati.
 Dulce Saguisag was buried in the Garden of Reverence section of the Manila Memorial Park cemetery in Parañaque.

 Three hundred people attended her funeral.
 Prominent mourners included former Filipino Presidents Corazon Aquino and Joseph Estrada, Vice President Noli de Castro, San Juan Mayor JV Ejercito, and Gina de Venecia, the wife of the Speaker of the Philippine House of Representatives Jose de Venecia.

+Paz Maramba Quintans & Saguisag's grave at Manila Memorial Park – Sucat.

 Senator Rene Saguisag was out of the ICU on November 28, or 20 days from the fatal accident.
 After a month, on December 8, 2007, he was released from the hospital, and needed some assistance to perform some tasks.
 He had lost weight.
 Their youngest daughter 16-year-old gymnast Kaissa Saguisag's knee injury ended her quest for gold at the 24th Southeast Asian Games.